Chi Sao, is an extremely important component of the wing chun kung fu system.

 I think a practitioner must have a good understanding of SLT and its concepts, which is a work in progress, the longer you train.

-In my teachings, apart from SLT, I will introduce a new student to street survival techniques, such as arm grabs, chokes, pushes and shoves, stick and knife attacks, and so on.
 This training also indirectly introduces the new student to chi sao, especially when grabbing and shoving are involved.

 Wing Chun Drilling is an essential skill requirement which enables the practitioner to improve his footwork, balance and coordination, which in turn will develop quicker reflexes.